Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory

 as $N\to\infty$ and also $\sup_{i,N} |\lambda_i(N)/N|<\infty$.
 Then for every $k$ as $N\to\infty$ we have

 in the sense of weak convergence, where

-\end{theorem} \begin{corollary}[Corollary \ref{Cor_minors}] Under the same assumptions as in Theorem \ref{Theorem_GUE_Intro} the (rescaled) joint distribution of $k(k+1)/2$ horizontal lozenges on the left $k$ lines weakly converges to the joint distribution of the eigenvalues of the $k$ top-left corners of a $k\times k$ matrix from a GUE ensemble. \end{corollary}
+\end{theorem} \begin{corollary}[(Corollary~\ref{Cor_minors})] Under the same assumptions as in Theorem~\ref{Theorem_GUE_Intro} the (rescaled) joint distribution of $k(k+1)/2$ horizontal lozenges on the left $k$ lines weakly converges to the joint distribution of the eigenvalues of the $k$ top-left corners of a $k\times k$ matrix from a GUE. \end{corollary}

-Note that, in principle, our domains may approximate a non--polygonal limit domain as $N\to\infty$, thus, the results of \cite{KO-Burgers} describing the limit shape in terms of algebraic curves are not applicable here and not much is known about the exact shape of the frozen boundary.
-In particular, even the explicit expression for the coordinate of the point where the frozen boundary touches the left boundary (which we get as a side result of Theorem \ref{Theorem_GUE_Intro}) seems not to be present in the literature.
+Note that, in principle, our domains may approximate a nonpolygonal limit domain as $N\to\infty$.
+Thus the results of \cite{KO-Burgers} describing the limit shape in terms of algebraic curves are not applicable here, and not much is known about the exact shape of the frozen boundary.
+In particular, even the explicit expression for the coordinate of the point where the frozen boundary touches the left boundary (which we get as a side result of Theorem~\ref{Theorem_GUE_Intro}) seems not to be present in the literature.

-Our approach to the proof of Theorem \ref{Theorem_GUE_Intro} is the following: We express the expectations of certain observables of uniformly random lozenge tilings through normalized Schur polynomials $S_{\lambda}$ and investigate the asymptotics of these polynomials.
-In this case we prove and use the following asymptotic expansion (given in Proposition \ref{Prop_convergence_GUE_case} and Proposition \ref{GUE_multivar_asymptotics})
+Our approach to the proof of Theorem~\ref{Theorem_GUE_Intro} is the following: We express the expectations of certain observables of uniformly random lozenge tilings through normalized Schur polynomials $S_{\lambda}$ and investigate the asymptotics of these polynomials.
+In this case we prove and use the following asymptotic expansion (given in Propositions \ref{Prop_convergence_GUE_case} and~\ref {GUE_multivar_asymptotics}):

-We believe that our approach can be extended to a natural $q$--deformation of uniform measure, which assigns the weight $q^{vol}$ to lozenge tiling with volume $vol$ below the corresponding stepped surface; and also to lozenge tilings with axial symmetry, as in \cite{FN}, \cite{BK-O}.
-In the latter cases the Schur polynomials are replaced with characters of orthogonal or symplectic groups and the limit object also changes.
+We believe that our approach can be extended to a natural $q$-deformation of uniform measure, which assigns the weight $q^{\mathrm{vol}}$ to lozenge tiling with volume $\mathrm{vol}$ below the corresponding stepped surface, and also to lozenge tilings with axial symmetry, as in \cite{FN,BK-O}.
+In the latter case the Schur polynomials are replaced with characters of orthogonal or symplectic groups, and the limit object also changes.
 We postpone the thorough study of these cases to a future publication.